Doctor of Physical Therapy

 Courses taken Pass/No Pass will not be accepted.
 An exception will be granted for classes taken as Pass/No Pass due to the COVID-19 pandemic.
 If a student graduated from an institution that only provided Pass/No Pass for their entire undergraduate or graduate experience, the student should contact the Doctor of Physical Therapy Program directly to discuss.

 A minimum of 50% of the prerequisite courses must be completed prior to application.
-If accepted into the program, acceptance will be contingent upon completing prerequisite courses at a grade of C or higher and maintaining a 2.85 prerequisite GPA.
+If accepted into the program, acceptance will be contingent upon completing all remaining prerequisite courses at a grade of C or higher and maintaining at least a 2.85 prerequisite GPA.

 If an applicant has completed less than 50% of their prerequisites, they should indicate such as part of the program specific PTCAS application and answer any additional questions asked.

-Applicants may also petition to have accepted alternative courses in-leu-of defined prerequisite courses.
+Applicants may also petition to have alternative courses accepted in lieu of defined prerequisite courses.
 Such petitions will be considered on a case-by-case basis.
 Submit petitions to northcentralpt@noctrl.edu.

 Additional Requirements

 - 3 letters of recommendation written by anyone other than a personal friend or family member.
-Letters will be reviewed by the DPT Admissions Committee, considering how the applicant aligns with the Vision, Mission, Values, and Commitment of the North Central College Doctor of Physical Therapy Program.
+Letters will be reviewed considering how the applicant aligns with the Vision, Mission, Values, and Commitment of the North Central College Doctor of Physical Therapy Program.

 - Official transcripts are required for all undergraduate and graduate institutions attended.